 Different parts of the brain control different bodily functions, so a stroke can affect almost any part of the body.

 While it is difficult to predict a stroke, a person can take steps to lower their risk.
 Read on, to learn how strokes feel and how to tell if someone is having one.
-We also describe the types of stroke and their outlooks.

 What does a stroke feel like?